grafana/extreme-dashboard-makeover-breakouts/transformations.md

-## Transformations
+# Transformations
+The following sections describe seven use cases where Grafana Transformations are used.

 ![Transformation Examples](img/transforms.jpg)
+**Prerequisite**:

-*Prerequisite*: We first need to import this dashboard.
+We first need to import this dashboard.
 Follow these steps to Import it:

 1. Click the menu button (☰) at the top left, and then click on Dashboards.
 2. On the Dashboards screen, click the New button and then click Import.